Programs We Fund

 The majority of programs provided by the Wellesley Free Libraries are funded by the Friends through income generated by book sales, memberships and donations.

+Game night is a fun night out for youth in 6th-8th grade.
 Enjoy some snacks and take the chance to play more complicated games and trade resources in Settlers of Catan, bluff through Avalon, or build train lines in Ticket to Ride.
 These games will be deck building or strategy games.
+Participants are encouraged to bring their own games from home.
+No registration required, just drop in!

 Each year, the Friends offer free or discounted passes to a variety of art, children and science museums as well as other local attractions including gardens, parks and historical & cultural places of interest.
 Museum passes are made available to library patrons and Wellesley residents.
 Reservations may be made in advance online, in person at the Main Library, or by calling 781-235-1610.